alexKozyr0605/X00197973_CA2/README.md

 I have a separate branch for main and development.
 I experiment with code using the development branch and if they pass the unit test I push them to the main.
 Before pushing them, however I have to perform a pull request which results in me having to sort out which code I do and don't want on main.

 ## Testing Strategy
 My testing strategy was rather simplistic.
 I used a assertNotNull's for each method.
 Then for the test report I used Jacoco test report.
 Unfortunately, the highest the minimum test coverage could go was 60%.
 Despite this the pipeline managed to cover at least 75% of the code.
+As for static code analysis, I utilised SonarQube.
+SonarQube is the most reliable form of static code analysis for Java.

 ## Troubleshooting Guide
 Issue: Changes not being pushed to GitHub